-The port considered most vulnerable for this period were 443 (HTTPS), this is due to the fact that many vulnerabilities were found that are related to them and are classified at a medium severity level.
+The port considered most vulnerable for this period were 443 (HTTPS) followed 80 (HTTP), 21 (FTP), this is due to the fact that many vulnerabilities were found that are related to them.

 Risk Value Metric

 GLESEC utilizes a metric to provide a way to quantify the vulnerabilities based risk of an organization.
 This metric is to measure the relative value of vulnerabilities and also the record of change over time.